sebtheiler/alu-learn/frontend/markdown/legal/PrivacyPolicy.md

+---
+title: "Privacy Policy"
+path: "legal/privacypolicy"
+description: "Alu Learn privacy policy"
+---

 Your privacy is critically important to us.
 At Alu, we have a few fundamental principles:

-* We don't ask you for personal information unless we truly need it.
+- We don't ask you for personal information unless we truly need it.
-* We don't share your personal information with anyone (other than basic information such as your name) except to comply with the law, develop or products, or protect our rights.
+- We don't share your personal information with anyone (other than basic information such as your name) except to comply with the law, develop or products, or protect our rights.
-* We aim to make it as simple as possible for you to control what's visible to the public, seen by search engines, kept private and permanently deleted.
+- We aim to make it as simple as possible for you to control what's visible to the public, seen by search engines, kept private and permanently deleted.
 If you want us to remove your information, please contact us at our [legal contact page](/legal/contactus/).

 Below is our privacy policy which incorporates these goals:

 **Note:** These terms are adapted from WordPress's Privacy Policy and is therefore available under a [Create Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license.
 You can grab a copy of the original terms and other legal documents on [Github](https://github.com/Automattic/legalmattic).
 This means you are free to copy (but adapt) these terms for your uses.
 If you do so, please credit Automattic somewhere on your website.
 The original terms can be found [here](https://wordpress.org/about/privacy/).

 ## Website Visitors